LASIK: Presbyopia

 A type of LASIK, known as presbyLasik, may be used in presbyopia.
 Results are, however, more variable and some people have a decrease in visual acuity.

 Risks

 Dry eyes

 95% of patients report dry-eye symptoms after LASIK.
 Although it is usually temporary, it can develop into chronic and severe dry eye syndrome, which can severely affect the quality of life.
+According to the Food and Drug Administration, five years after LASIK, "Around 17% of patients may still need to use eye drops daily for dry eye."
+A study from China found that "Up to 75% of post-LASIK patients complained of on-going, chronic dry eye symptoms."

-Underlying conditions with dry eye such as Sjögren's syndrome are considered contraindications to Lasik.
+Underlying conditions with dry eye such as Sjögren's syndrome are considered contraindications to LASIK.

 Treatments include artificial tears, prescription tears, and punctal occlusion.
 Punctal occlusion is accomplished by placing a collagen or silicone plug in the tear duct, which normally drains fluid from the eye.
 Some patients complain of ongoing dry-eye symptoms despite such treatments and the symptoms may be permanent.